Michael the Black Man: Later career and reinvention

 Woodside became a fervent opponent of the Democratic Party, changed his name to Michael Symonette, and began a career as a musician.
 He later started a radio station, BOSS 104.1 FM, before reinventing himself as "Michael the Black Man".
 He briefly came to media attention in September 2008, when he accused Oprah Winfrey of being the devil, and Barack Obama of being endorsed by the Ku Klux Klan, at one of Obama's speeches in Coral Gables, Florida.

 In 2012, he spoke to the audience at a Rick Santorum campaign rally in Coral Springs, Florida, where he said that the Democrats were "the worst thing that ever happened to the black man".
 As of August 2017, he runs multiple websites, including Gods2.com, which he frequently promotes on his shirt at Trump rallies.
+He has participated in efforts by Miami mayor Tomás Regalado to help homeless veterans.

+In the fall of 2018, Woodside filed for bankruptcy, stating that he had no money left and that banks were after four properties he owned worth $2.9 million, but was denied due to having filed for bankruptcy eight times before, during which he had "never performed his obligations as a debtor".
+In response, Woodside accused the judge in his case of racial bias and of targeting him because of his support for Donald Trump.

 In a 2020 interview with Mother Jones, Woodside credited Yahweh Ben Yahweh for his opposition to the Democratic Party.

+In 2022, a man was shot at a mansion owned by 'Boss Group Ministries', which listed Woodside as its president.
+Woodside, who had bought the mansion in 2014 and lived there with several others, regularly held parties there with the stated goal of promoting "racial harmony", and where local celebrities were frequently sighted.
+During a party a fight broke out between two men, one of whom was injured and another eventually died, and two others were injured as well.
+Woodside stated he had not been present that evening, nor had he planned any party that day.